Vietnam

 The golden hand bridge itself!

-We could tell our decision to forgo sleep had definitely paid off.
+We could tell our decision to forgo sleep had paid off.
 We got to the top of Ba Na Hills with very few people in the park and were greeted with a rather empty Golden Bridge when we got off at Marseille Station.

 Just for comparison, by the time we left the park around 10:30 AM, we saw hordes of tourists going up Ba Na Hills.
 I hate to imagine what the bridge must look like by the time these people got up!